Can I Use eSIM on a Locked iPhone?

 Unlocking Your Phone for eSIM Bliss

-So, how do you use eSIM on an iPhone unlocked?
+So, how do you use eSIM on an unlocked iPhone?
 Follow these simple steps:

-• Contact the carrier listed in your phone settings.
+1. Contact the carrier listed in your phone settings or the carrier that originally sold the device.

-• If required, consider paying off your phone to unlock the full potential of cheap data on vacation through a downloadable SIM card (eSIM).
+3. If required, consider paying off your phone to unlock the full potential of cheap data on vacation through a downloadable SIM card, or eSIM.

 Having an unlocked iPhone is crucial for efficiently using eSIM technology, as it allows you to connect to various carriers and manage multiple eSIMs.